gardener/landscapercli/docs/reference/landscaper-cli_blueprints_get.md

 ## landscaper-cli blueprints get

-command to interact with definitions of an oci registry
+command to download a blueprint from an oci registry

+### Synopsis

+The get command downloads a Blueprint from an OCI registry.
+The reference to the OCI artifact consists of the base URL of the OCI registry, the repository (namespace), and the tag.

 ```
-landscaper-cli blueprints get [flags]
+landscaper-cli blueprints get [ref to OCI artifact] [flags]
 ```

 ### Examples

 ```
-landscapercli blueprints get [ref]
+landscapercli blueprints get my-registry/my-repository:v1.0.0
 ```

 ### Options